cabrerf/TodoList/README.md

 1. TodosController have a dependency injection of a repository that manage the list of todo
 2. TodosController have a dependency injection of a featureflag to manage feature flags
 3. Solid principles
-4. It´s used the Repository pattern
+4. Used the Repository pattern
 5. I also added an Authcontroller for login with JWT and random users,  but for this instance y mark the controller TodoList as a [AllowAnonymous] for easiest check.
-6. System only use a list in memory, not DB
+6. For this instance system only use a list in memory, not DB, for that case i would be added a new project managing Data Access
+7. I added a ILogger interface for logging errores.

 ## Solution